DanLucas1/philly-indego-pipeline/README.md

 Each of the 3 pipelines consist of reuseable code blocks assembled into a sequence, with built in testing and configurable variables - used in this case for BigQuery dataset names, data source urls, etc.

 #### Rides Data Pipeline Example:
 Conditional block "data_exists" checks if data for a given period is already in the Data Lake, and terminates the pipeline if so.
 Otherwise, our scraping block identifies the URL from Indego's page and passes it to the loader, which ingests the data from the CSV.
 Later blocks clean the data by fixing column names, validating values, dropping bad records, etc. before writing to cloud storage in partitioned parquet format and to bigquery as a dataset.
+The pipeline is scheduled to run quarterly but was also backfilled from 2017 Q3 - 2024 Q2.

+![](assets/rides_pipeline.png "Rides Pipeline")
 (diagram from the Mage ui)
-![](assets/rides_pipeline.png "Rides Pipeline")

 ### Modeling with dbt
 In dbt cloud, I create a staging area for fact (rides) and dimension (stations and neighborhoods) tables, and a core directory housing a production dataset ready for analysis.
 For testing I used the classic packages dbt utils and dbt expectations. dbt projects are deployed to production on dbt cloud, which unfortunately doesn't get reflected in the code in this repository.
 Provisioning the dbt with Terraform and integrating it with Mage is a future stretch goal for this project.